 Named "2013 Top Attorney" by Pasadena Magazine

-Marco also is a healthcare transactional attorney with decades of experience in handling corporate deals, contracts and intellectual property licensing matters.
+Marco also is a healthcare transactional attorney with decades of experience in handling corporate deals, workouts, restructurings, contracts and intellectual property licensing matters.
 He also is responsible for maintaining the corporate records of several physician/medical groups.